-As dean, I have come to call it “The Duke Way”: a combination of intellectual engagement at the highest level, a commitment to serving the common good, and extraordinary collaboration and collegiality that sets us apart from other law schools.
-We take scholarship, service, professionalism, and teaching seriously; but we try not to take ourselves too seriously.
+At Duke Law School, we like to follow a set of values that we believe set us apart from other law schools, values that we have come to call “The Duke Way.”
+The Duke Way is a combination of intellectual engagement at the highest level, extraordinary collaboration and collegiality, and a commitment to serving the common good.
+We take scholarship, service, professionalism, and teaching seriously, but we try not to take ourselves too seriously.

-For our faculty, “The Duke Way” is a culture that values knowledge in the service of society.
+For our faculty, The Duke Way is a culture that values knowledge in the service of society.
 Our professors routinely tackle complex, real-world problems in their research and teaching.
-In our clinical program, faculty and students use their knowledge and skills to serve the community through the direct delivery of legal services to clients who otherwise might not have access to the legal system.
+Our clinical faculty use their knowledge and skills in partnership with our students to serve the community by helping clients who otherwise might not have access to legal services.

-For our alumni, “The Duke Way” is about risk-taking, innovation, and using their education and experience to make the world a better place.
-It also is about sharing their experience with the students who follow in their footsteps: Our graduates live and work in every state of the United States and in many countries around the world, yet their loyalty to and constant engagement with our Law School make our global community feel small and intimate.
+For our alumni, The Duke Way is about innovation, professional excellence, and using their education and experience to make the world a better place.
+It is also about sharing their experience with the students who follow in their footsteps.
+Duke Law graduates live and work in every state of the United States and in over 40 countries around the world, yet their loyalty and constant engagement with the Law School make this global community feel small and intimate.

 In short, those who choose to follow The Duke Way value intellectual curiosity, foster a strong and supportive community, and are committed to the common good.
 I hope you enjoy your visit to our web site, and I invite you to visit our school to learn more about this extraordinary international family of lawyers.

 James B. Duke and Benjamin N. Duke Dean of the School of Law and Professor of Law